 **Youth fares apply to riders 5-14 years of age, or high school students with valid Transit ID card.
 Without proof, adult fares apply.

-A weekend pass allows your family (maximum 2 adults and 3 children who are 18 years or younger or 1 adult and 4 children) to ride any regular Regina Transit route as much as you like on either a Saturday or a Sunday.
+A Family Pass is valid for a maximum of 2 adults and 3 children who are 18 years or younger or 1 adult and 4 children on either a Saturday or a Sunday.

 What is an R-Card?

 The R-Card is a reloadable smart card that can be loaded with pre-paid rides or a monthly pass.
 The R-Card can be registered to you with Regina Transit to protect the balance of the card from loss or theft, and it can be loaded with both individual rides and a monthly pass at the same time.
 R-Cards require an initial deposit of $5 which is paid only when you first get a R-Card or when you need to replace a lost, stolen, or damaged R-Card.

 If you board a second bus within an hour of paying for your original trip, the smart technology in the system will identify your next trip as a transfer.
 If you pay with coins, you will need to ask the operator for a paper transfer.
 When paying for more than one fare with the R-Card, the second person must request a paper transfer.
 You will have to scan your transfer when boarding the second bus to complete your trip.

 For further information on services provided by the City of Regina, please visit their website.